Excel Formula to Color Cell If It Has Specific Value

 • To color a single column based on some condition using Conditional Formatting, use the Relative Cell Reference or the Mixed Cell Reference (lock the column, not the row) of the first cell inside the formula.

-• Here, C4 is the first cell of the column Book Type.
-So I can use either C4 or $C4, but not C$4 or $C$4.
+• C4 is the first cell of the column Book Type.
+We can use either C4 or $C4, but not C$4 or $C$4.

 • And the text “Novel” is my criteria.
-I want to find out the cells whose values are equal to the text “Novel”.
-You put it according to your need.
+We want to find out the cells whose values are equal to the text “Novel”.

-• Then click on Format.
-A dialogue box called Format Cells will open.
+• Click on Format.
+A dialog box called Format Cells will open.

 Triggering Format Cells panel

 • Select your desired color from the tab Fill.
-Here I have selected the color light brown.
+We have selected light brown.

 Selecting Color for the Cells